 Window decorations are the user-visible controls in the frame of an application window.
-The Figure shows some sample decorations typically associated with a primary window.
+The Figure 5-1 on page 69 shows some sample decorations typically associated with a primary window.

-ab:[Required] Windows that support particular window management functionality must request the corresponding window decoration (for example, a window that can be minimized should request the minimize button).
+Required ab: Windows that support particular window management functionality must request the corresponding window decoration (for example, a window that can be minimized should request the minimize button).-page 188